-If the expedited review request is denied, the Member and the practitioner/provider are notified and the review is placed in the standard review timeframe.
+If the expedited review request is denied, the Member and the practitioner/provider are notified and the review is placed in the standard review timeframe (30 calendar days to resolve).

-Automatic Appeals - In accordance with Medical Assistance Division Policy, if a Member is inpatient and coverage for additional days is denied based on medical necessity, and if the conditions are met for an expedited appeal, Molina will automatically initiate an expedited appeal on behalf of the Member.
+Automatic Expedited Appeals - In accordance with Medical Assistance Division Policy, if a Member is inpatient and coverage for additional days is denied based on medical necessity, and if the conditions are met for an expedited appeal, Molina will automatically initiate an expedited appeal on behalf of the Member.

-E. Processing Member Formal Complaints and Appeals
+Processing Member Formal Complaints and Appeals